edev/cs588-couchdb-ddocs-presentation/README.md

 * Ruby
 * Bundler

-With these installed, simply type `docker-compose build && docker-compose up -` to build and launch the container group.
+With these installed, simply type `docker-compose build && docker-compose up -d` to build and launch the container group.

 ## GitHub Pages